-Mountain lions can be found anywhere in Colorado, but are predominately found in the foothills and mountainous regions where deer and elk are abundant.
-These habitats include areas of pinyon pine, juniper, mountain mahogany, ponderosa pine and oak brush.
+In Colorado, lions are found in areas of pinyon pine, juniper, mountain mahogany, ponderosa pine and oak brush.
+Lions generally will be most abundant in areas with plentiful deer populations.

 Individual lions range in areas varying in size from 10 to 370 square miles.
 Females with young kittens use the smallest area; adult males occupy the largest areas.

 Size of the home range depends on the terrain and how much food is available.
-Boundaries and prominently used paths within a male's home range are marked with piles of dirt and twigs, called scrapes, which signal to other lions that this area is occupied.
-Scrapes can also be made by females to signal breeding status.
+Boundaries of a male's home range are marked with piles of dirt and twigs, called scrapes, which signal to other lions that this area is occupied.